-STUDENT ACTIVITIES

-Michael Cincotta, Athletic Director (732) 786-2673

-Administrative Team, Activities Coordinators
+STUDENT ACTIVITIES Michael Cincotta, Athletic Director (732) 786-2673 Administrative Team, Activities Coordinators

-Interscholastic Sports: Baseball, Basketball, Cheerleading, Cross Country, Field Hockey, Soccer, Softball, Tennis, Track and Field, Wrestling

-Intramural Sports: Basketball, Floor Hockey, Fitness Center, Volleyball
+Interscholastic Sports: Baseball, Basketball, Cheerleading, Cross Country, Field Hockey, Soccer, Softball, Tennis, Track and Field, Wrestling Intramural Sports: Basketball, Floor Hockey, Fitness Center, Volleyball

 For ALL sports (including intramurals), student must have a medical examination by a school or family physician recorded on the appropriate form, which includes a comprehensive medical history.
-The form must accompany the student at the time of the physical (Board of Education Policy #6145.2).
+The form must accompany the student at the time of the physical.

 Deadlines will be strictly adhered to for submission of completed forms.